Mutual Exchange Search

 Finding an exchange partner

-- Apply through an online exchange service or through a local Choice Based Letting Scheme.
+- Apply through an online exchange service or through a local Choice Based Letting scheme.

 - Apply to go on our exchange register, a form for which is available from the offices.
 We will advise you of any suitable exchange partners on this list, and will tell them about you.

-- Contact the Council and other Housing Associations in the area you wish to move to.
+- Contact the council and other housing associations in the area you wish to move to.

 Checking the other property and tenancy

 - Remember that you swap the type and terms of contract agreements as well as the property.
-For example, if you swap with a Council tenant or some Housing Association secure tenants, you might gain and they would lose the Right to Buy.
-Your assured tenancy might offer you greater rights than another Association’s assured tenancy and if you are a secure tenant you might lose the right to have an independently registered rent review.
+For example, if you swap with a council tenant or some housing association secure tenants, you might gain and they would lose the Right to Buy.
+Your assured tenancy might offer you greater rights than another association’s assured tenancy and, if you are a secure tenant, you might lose the right to have an independently registered rent review.

 - Ensure you check and advise whether pets are allowed, discuss the rents charged and what other services are provided and must be paid for.

-- If you get a copy of your exchange partners’ tenancy agreement your Housing Officer can help you consider such matters.
+- If you get a copy of your exchange partner’s tenancy agreement, your Housing Officer can help you consider such matters.

-Applying for permission from the Landlord
+Applying for permission from the landlord

-- When we receive your application, we will check that there are no reasons for refusal.
+- When we receive your application, we will check there are no reasons for refusal.
 We will visit you at home to ensure there is nothing to prevent you exchanging, or to require conditional approval.

 - If your exchange partner is not an Orwell tenant, we will contact their landlord to ensure there are no reasons for refusal, or for making consent conditional, and we will advise the landlord of any of these reasons that may affect your tenancy.
-See ‘Reasons for refusing an exchange’ above.

 - Before the exchange is approved, your Housing Officer will complete a checklist of the condition of your home, together with a list of fixtures and fittings.
 This is used to clarify the condition of the property prior to the exchange.
 This information is shared with the incoming resident and mutual agreement is reached with each resident regarding the condition of the respective homes being ‘as seen’.

-Signing the documents that create the ‘exchange’
+Signing the documents to create the exchange

-- The incoming resident and their new Landlord must sign a Licence to assign each property i.e. to confirm that the agreement has passed to the incoming exchange partner who takes on the new responsibility.
+- The incoming resident and their new landlord must sign a licence to assign each property, i.e. to confirm that the agreement has passed to the incoming exchange partner who takes on the new responsibility.

 - Both residents must sign a Deed of Assignment for each property to formally give up or take over the agreements.